rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 Values within `TaRecordLocator`and `Expedia` will be autopopulated with postman default variables.

 1. Fetch MarketCode.
-This API is required so that the variable `MarketCode` can be inserted into the environment variable
+A market code is required in each reservation and group block and is used track the room nights and revenue generated by each reservation for statistical purposes.
+Use this to set environment variable `MarketCode`
 2. Fetch SourceCode.
-This API is required so that the variable `SourceCode` can be inserted into the environment variable
-3. Fetch BookingMedium.
-This API is required so that the variable `BookingMedium` can be inserted into the environment variable.
-This is commonly called Origin Code in OPERA Cloud UI.
+Use source codes to manage and track the source of business at your hotel, such as mail, telephone, fax, central reservations, travel agency, and so on.
+OPERA Cloud maintains the source of business statistics.
+Just like market codes, source codes are attached to reservation records to track how the reservations come to the property.
+Source codes are also grouped into source groups for reporting.
+Every property or property chain determines the breakdown of the source information it requires.
+Use this to set environment variable `SourceCode`
+3. Fetch BookingMedium (Origin Code).
+OPERA Cloud maintains origin of business statistics, which enables you to track reservations by setting up origin codes (the originating media source for the reservation).
+Just as market codes can be grouped into market groups for reporting purposes, origin codes are attached to reservation records to track how reservations come into the property.
+Each property or property chain determines the breakdown of the origin information it requires (for example, mail, telephone, fax, central reservations, travel agency, GDS, and so on).
+Use this to set environment variable `BookingMedium`
 4. Fetch Guarantee Code (Reservation Type).
-This API is required so that the variable `GuaranteeCode` can be inserted into the environment variable
+When making a reservation, a reservation type (also called a guarantee code) must be selected for the reservation to identify if the reservation is to deduct a room from inventory.
+Typical reservation types for standard reservations are 6:00 PM Hold, Guaranteed by Credit Card, Guaranteed by Company, and so on.
+For tentative reservations, typical reservation types are Deposit Expected or Confirmation Expected,

+Non deduct reservations are not included in the availability calculations by default, but they can be included if you select the Non-deduct Rooms Sold and the Available Rooms with Non-deduct (Rooms Sold) view options when you access the Property Availability.

+Group blocks and travel agent (block) allotments must also be assigned reservation types.
+This provides several different combinations to cover guaranteed / deduct blocks, non-guaranteed / non-deduct blocks, or non-deduct allotments with deduct reservations.
+Use this to set environment variable `GuaranteeCode`
 5. Fetch Payment Method.
-This API is required so that the variable `PaymentMethod` can be inserted into the environment variable
+Use this to set environment variable `PaymentMethod`.
+Please take a payment method of your choice.
+You can set as `Cash` respective code at present as in later steps will be setting it to Credit Card
 6. Create Reservation.
 This API will create the Reservation.
+There are scripts running when you execute this API whereby the environment variable `ReservationId` is set automatically
 7. Fetch Reservation.
 Once postReservation is executed, please check whether all required details are entered correctly with this API.
 Ensure the value from reservationIdList type=Confirmation is copied into environment variable `Confirmationid` and also `id` from `externalReferences` into `ExternalReferences`

-## 9-Create Multi Leg Reservation OPTIONAL
+## 9-Create Multi Leg Reservation

-Create Reservation which is multi leg reservation.
+Create Reservation which is multi leg (multi segment) reservation.
+Multi-Leg Reservation refers to a single guest reservation that includes multiple consecutive stays (or "legs") at the same or different properties.
+Each "leg" represents a segment of the reservation with different arrival and departure dates, possibly with different room types, rates, or even hotel properties (if managing multiple hotels in the same system).
 This API is to show you how to create Multileg and will not be further used in this collection and therefore do not require any environment variables.

 1. After successful post, Postman will automatically populate environment variable `ReservationId2`
 2. Verify the data with `getReservations`, making use of the `confirmationNumberList` query parameter which shows you can fetch all leg Reservations with one API.
-You should get 2 Reservations in the response.
+You should get 2 Reservations in the response under `reservationInfo`

-## 10-Modify Reservation Add Preference OPTIONAL
+## 10-Modify Reservation Add Preference

 Pre Arrival where a preference will be added.